 Talent opens the stopcocks.

 SCREEN: The final baseline is being established.
+TXT: Note pressure drops to ambient.

 SCREEN: The Putty window is being closed.

 Disconnect the sensors from the cables [1] and transport the chambers to the dry rack [2].
 One by one, remove the sensor plugs from the chambers [3], disconnect the oxygen generators [4] and carefully place them in the tube rack [5].